collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Branches are a best practice
 * Can be used by any GitHub user
 * Give you more freedom
-* You can have an unlimited number of branches
+* You can have an unlimited number of branches, so you can do unlimited things

 </td></tr>